axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/README.md

 ## Implemented visualisation functionalities

-> - Generic implementation to visualize mean and variance (as errorbar) of the distribution with maximum mixing coefficient  of of the MDN.
+> - Generic implementation to visualise mean and variance (as errorbar) of the distribution with maximum mixing coefficient  of of the MDN.
-> - Generic implementation to visualize mean and variance (as errorbar) of all the distributions of of the MDN.
+> - Generic implementation to visualise mean and variance (as errorbar) of all the distributions of of the MDN.
-> - Generic implementation to visualize all the probability density function as a *heat graphic* for 2D problems.
+> - Generic implementation to visualise all the probability density function as a *heat graphic* for 2D problems.
-> - Generic implementation to visualize the original 3D surface and visualise the mean of the distribution of the mixture through a sampling process.
+> - Generic implementation to visualise the original 3D surface and visualise the mean of the distribution of the mixture through a sampling process.
-> - Adversarial data set visualisation by us in the Master's Thesis that I will link to when it has been published.
+> - Adversarial data set visualisation by us in the Master's Thesis that I will link when it is published.